Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Conclusion

-The proposed LoSRef-based framework further suggests that \mbox{Wi-Fi} sensing can move beyond application-specific processing.
-Once phase-coherent representations are restored, radar signal processing techniques can be directly applied to \mbox{Wi-Fi} sensing, pointing to a fruitful research direction for future ISAC system design.
+The LoSRef-based framework further suggests that \mbox{Wi-Fi} sensing can move beyond application-specific processing.
+Once phase-coherent representations are restored, radar signal processing techniques can be applied to \mbox{Wi-Fi} sensing, pointing to research direction for future ISAC system design.